 - provide advice to the Responsible Officer (RO) about Revalidation of the Doctor in Training to enable the RO to make a recommendation to the GMC when required,

 - provide a final statement of the Doctor in Trainings successful attainment of the curricular competences.
 This will enable the Postgraduate Dean to present evidence to the relevant College or Faculty so that it can recommend the Doctor in Training to the GMC for award of the CCT or CESR/CEGPR(CP).

 Doctors in Training out of programme will need to return an OOP report for each year that they are out of programme for consideration by the annual review panel.
 This will need to be accompanied by an assessment report of their progress in research or clinical placement.
 Doctors in Training who are undertaking a period out of programme for either clinical experience (OOPE) or research (OOPR) that does not count as part of the training programme will need to complete the supervisors report.
 This form must be completed by the clinical and/or research supervisor in discussion with the Doctor in Training and must be submitted (or uploaded to ePortfolio) in advance of the ARCP/RITA Panel.
 Failure to do so could result in the loss of the training number.

 Please see the School Structure page for Head of School, Training Programme Director, College Tutor and School Management contact details.

 REVIEWS AND APPEALS

-In the event that the review panel judge on the basis of the evidence submitted that the trainee has not obtained the necessary competencies to move to the next stage of their training the trainee has the right to request a review and in some circumstances an appeal.
+In the event that the review panel judge on the basis of the evidence submitted that the Doctor in Training has not obtained the necessary competencies to move to the next stage of their training the Doctor in Training has the right to request a review and in some circumstances an appeal.
 Full details of the process can be found in the Assessment pages of the Peninsula Postgraduate Medical Education website and in Section 7.121 of The Gold Guide - A Guide to Postgraduate Specialty Training in the UK.